 Lifestyle factors such as low levels of physical activity, smoking, caffeine and alcohol intake can also increase your risk of developing osteoporosis.
 These lifestyle factors can be changed through improved diet and activity level, therefore it is important that you check with a nutritionist to ensure you are absorbing all the nutrients you need for healthy bones.

-If you have any questions regarding the above information, or need help with your particular situation, please contact Back To Basics Chiropractic™ at our Kogarah, Parramatta or Bexley clinic.
+If you have any questions regarding the above information, or need help with your particular situation, please contact Back To Basics Chiropractic™ at our Kogarah or Parramatta clinics.